B Á R B A R O S

 On a hot, rain-sodden afternoon in 1966, in the glutinous mud of a rubber plantation in Phuoc Tuy Province, South Vietnam, 105 Australian and three New Zealand soldiers clashed with approximately 2,500 Viet Cong and North Vietnamese Army troops.
 In the ensuing battle, 18 Australians died (17 were killed in action and one died of wounds 9 days later) and more than 245 communist Vietnamese.

 Ripples of Wartime

-Ripples of Wartime was commissioned by Brink to complement the stage production of Long Tan.
-Filmmaker Malcolm McKinnon presents stories from people impacted by the Vietnam War in a range of different ways; first-hand stories not only from military veterans but from post-war Vietnamese migrants, anti-war campaigners, family members of conscripted veterans and medical practitioners who served in Vietnam.
+Ripples of Wartime was commissioned by Brink to complement the stage production of Long Tan and is now archived in the Australian War Memorial, in Canberra.
+Hear first-hand, diverse stories from people impacted by the Vietnam War in a range of different ways; military veterans, post-war Vietnamese migrants, anti-war campaigners, family members of conscripted veterans and medical practitioners who served in Vietnam.

 A comedy about self-serving, truth-denying, power-seeking hypocrites never gets old.

 Presented by State Theatre Company and Brink Productions.

 Showed at the Dunstan Playhouse, 4-20 November 2016

 Cassie is 17 years old, and her father is dying of cancer.
 Somehow Cassie must find the words to say goodbye – but how can she do this without revealing who she really is?
 Would he still love her if he knew the truth...that she’s not the sweet little girl he thinks she is?

 A word for word adaptation of Patrick White’s short story Down at the Dump, featuring Zephyr Quartet.
 Actors, musicians and audience share the space in a circle of burnt earth beneath a canvas Australian sky.

 Five plays run simultaneously as ten characters attempt to find meaning and connection.